Viola Vs Violin – Differences, Similarities, History, And More

 Unique Characteristics of Viola and Violin

-The viola and the violin are both beautiful stringed instruments, but they have distinct characteristics that set them apart.
+The viola and the violin are both beautiful stringed instruments, but they have distinct that set them apart.
 Understanding these unique qualities can help us appreciate the individuality and versatility of each instrument.

 Viola’s Lower Range